Karasuma Bar Yokocho is closed permanently.

 The Karasuma Bar Yokocho is located in the heart of Kyoto: a 3 minute walk from Karasuma Oike station, right across from Kyoto Museum.
 You will only need 5 minutes if you are walking there from the famous Nishiki market or the neighboring Taramachi shopping centre, 25 minutes from Gion, 20 from Nijo Castle… You get it, if you are passing by Kyoto, chances are you will be very close to it at some point.

-Yokocho that was derived from black market after World War 2.
-And even now, Yokocho which locates all over Japan has been rooted as one of original culture in Japan.
-Yokocho was used to be middle aged man’s oasis before, but recently, young generation, specially lady and foreign tourists are visiting Yokocho and enjoy hopping.
+Yokocho was derived from the black market after World War 2.
+And even now, Yokocho which locates all over Japan has been rooted as one of the original cultures in Japan.
+Yokocho was used to be middle-aged man’s oasis before, but recently, young generation, especially lady and foreign tourists are visiting Yokocho and enjoy hopping.
 This is why the company ‘Recruit’ predicted epidemics of the year 2016 as Yokocho Renaissance.
 The new movement of young ladies that visit these venue like tourists to take pictures for posting SNS, and enjoy communicating with middle aged man who supports these venue’s business without any complicated human relationship but has a warm heart, has been spreading recently.
 And Neo Yokocho stimulates the trend.
-There has been born new places where can feel good old days but on the other hand, serving stylish food, drink and hospitality at Tokyo and other region.
+There have been born new places where can feel good old days but on the other hand, serving stylish food, drink and hospitality at Tokyo and other regions.

 Bar Yokocho that opened 3 places consecutively at Kamata (downtown of Tokyo), Akasaka (premier business district of Tokyo) and Karasuma (premier business district of Kyoto) is the Representative for that trend.
 Bar Yokocho is new style fun place to hop, which unite Spain and Japan’s bar culture.
 In Spain, people enjoy hopping bar where have specialties at night time, and bar is watering place to local people.